-Mi Milk Collective centers Black birth and breastfeeding to combat infant and maternal mortality and addresses a slate of structural inequities and indicators that lead to breastfeeding disparities.
+Mi Milk Collective (MMC) centers Black birth and Black breastfeeding to combat infant and maternal mortality and addresses a slate of structural inequities and indicators that lead to breastfeeding disparities.
 We are a statewide collaborative that includes, but is not limited to, Black-led community organizations, coalitions, hospital systems, birth workers, and lactation professionals.
 Each organization and or person that forms part of the Mi Milk Collective is dedicated to supporting the people, organizations, and birth workers who are advancing equity and justice for Black families.

 - Equitable compensation for lactation professionals should be based on the levels of clinical skill, effort, responsibility, and working conditions involved in doing the work

 - Support and promote breastfeeding as a chronic disease management and prevention strategy

 - Keep parents and newborns together in critical hours after birth, including crises and emergencies